pepetd/felipenogueira3d/content/posts/constraint-functions-3dsmax.md

 ---
 title: Constraint Functions - 3DS Max
-date: 2015-03-22T12:28:09-07:00
+date: 2015-03-22T19:28:09.000+00:00
-author: Anonymous
 summary: In the past years I started creating my own library of functions and scripts that would automate a lot of the processes that I often use when rigging characters to speed up the rigging process even more.
 categories:
 - Development
 tags:
 - 3DSMax
 - Development
 - MaxScript
 - Snippets
 type: post
 layout: single
-draft: false

 ---
 In the past years I started creating my own library of functions and scripts that would automate a lot of the processes that I often use when rigging characters to speed up the rigging process even more.

 I have so many rigging functions that one day I realized I could create an entire humanoid rig in a matter of minutes by using all these functions as long as I had a skeleton created.